Open Access Dissertation

 Two FRP rebar models are proposed that make use of multiple types of fibers to achieve ductility, and chopped fibers are used to reduce the manufacturing costs.
 In order to reach the most optimum fractional volume of each type of fiber, to minimize the cost of the proposed rebars, and to achieve a safe design by considering uncertainties in the materials and geometry of sections, appropriate material resistance factors have been developed, and a Reliability Based Design Optimization (RBDO), has been conducted for the proposed schemes.

 Behnam, Bashar Ramzi, "Reliability model for ductile hybrid frp rebar using randomly dispersed chopped fibers" (2012).
 Wayne State University Dissertations.
-Paper 425.
+425.